VenkteshT/Habit_tracker/README.md

   1. Clone this project
   2. Start by installing npm if you don't have it already.
   3. Navigate to Project Directory by : Using

+  ## Note: don't forget to replace database uri in mongoose connection. you have to use your own database.
   ```
   cd habit-tracker